equilpres/sveltekit-typescript-boilerplate/README.md

 ### SvelteKit TypeScript Boilerplate

-Minimalistic boilerplate for SvelteKit projects in TypeScript.
+Boilerplate for SvelteKit projects in TypeScript

 #### Prerequisites